-Philadelphia is located on the busy I-95 trucking corridor, having access to an international airport, rail service, and with one of the largest shipping ports in the country, the Port of Philadelphia, Philly is a popular location for businesses seeking to build private warehouses or to rent space and hire help with existing warehousing operations.
+Philadelphia is located on the busy I-95 trucking corridor, with access to an international airport, rail service, and one of the largest shipping ports in the country, the Port of Philadelphia.
+Philly is a popular location for businesses seeking to build private warehouses or to rent space and hire help with existing warehousing operations.

 Warehouses are the perfect environment for work accidents and injuries.
 According to a recent Bureau of Labor Statistics report, the warehouse and transportation sector is one of the most dangerous industries for workers in the country.

 Warehouse accidents can devastate workers and their families.
-If you have been injured in a warehouse accident in Philadelphia, find your experienced Philadelphia workers’ compensation lawyer at Munley Law today.
-We have been representing Pennsylvania workers for more than 60 years.
+If you have been injured in a warehouse accident in Philadelphia, contact an experienced Philadelphia workers’ compensation lawyer at Munley Law today.
+We have represented Pennsylvania workers for almost 70 years, and we can help you.
+Our consultations are free, so don’t delay.

 What Are the Most Common Causes of Philadelphia Warehouse Accidents?

-It is mandated by Pennsylvania law that all PA workers regardless of their status as full or part-time or seasonal can be eligible to receive workers’ compensation benefits regardless of who was at fault.
+It is mandated by Pennsylvania law that all PA workers, regardless of their status as full, part-time, or seasonal, can be eligible to receive workers’ compensation benefits regardless of who was at fault.

 Some of the most common types of warehouse accidents are: